 Swanson Services provides inmate commissary.
 An account is set up for each inmate after they are booked into the Franklin County Detention Center.
 The inmate is issued a commissary number.
 If an inmate has money in their possession during the booking process, the money will be taken and placed into their inmate commissary account.
 Money can be added to the inmate’s commissary account either by mailing a money order to 748 Walnut Gate Rd.
 Russellville, AL 35654 or by using the commissary kiosk machine located in the lobby of the jail.
 A list of inmates and their commissary numbers is posted on the side of the commissary kiosk machine.
 If you do not find the name of the inmate in which you want to leave money for, you can obtain the commissary number from the Sheriff’s Office.
 The commissary kiosk is a touch screen machine.
 When using the kiosk machine, you should enter either the inmate’s commissary number or their name and date of birth.
 When ordering commissary, inmates have the option to order snacks, drinks, personal hygiene items, stationary items including stamped envelopes and some clothing items.
 Inmates place commissary orders twice a week, once on Mondays and once on Wednesdays.
 They receive their orders on Tuesdays and Thursdays.
 The commissary kiosk machine allows you to put money in an inmate’s account even if they are not incarcerated at the Franklin County Detention Center but are incarcerated at another facility, as long as that facility uses Swanson Services.
 You must provide the inmate’s commissary number if they are not incarcerated in our facility.

-The inmate phone system is provided by Talton Communications (1-866-348-6231).
+The inmate phone system is provided by Telmate.
+(1-866-516-0115).
 An account is set up for each inmate once they are booked into the Franklin County Detention Center.
 The inmate will receive a six-digit pin code associated with their personal phone account.
 This pin code should be kept confidential; it is the responsibility of the inmate to protect his or her account.
-Money can be added to the inmate’s account either by phone, using a credit card or by using the Talton kiosk machine located in the lobby of the jail.
-The Talton kiosk is a touch screen machine.
-If using the Talton kiosk machine, you will be asked to enter the inmate’s first or last name.
-Once you have selected the correct inmate, you should select either “Inmate Calls” or “Calls to My Phone”.
-The “Inmate Calls” selection allows the inmate to call any telephone number they choose.
-The “Calls to My Phone” selection allows the inmate to call ONLY the telephone number you enter into the machine.
-The Talton machine will accept cash or credit cards.
+Money can be added to the inmate’s account either by phone, using a credit card, online at www.telmate.com, or by using the Telmate kiosk machine located in the lobby of the jail.
+The Telmate kiosk is a touch screen machine.
+When using the Telmate kiosk machine, you will be asked to either log in or to set up an account if you are a new user.
+You will need your drivers license to do this.
+The Telmate kiosk will accept cash or credit cards.
+The Telmate kiosk has a customer service phone attached to the side of the machine should you encounter any problems or visit: www.gettingout.com.